kotlin-hands-on/hands-on/README.md

 ### Contributing

-We'll be really happy to get the content contributions from you!
+We'll be really happy to get content contributions from you!

 If you want to contribute and develop a new lab, the best first step is to create an issue in this project describing your idea to make sure something similar isn't planned already.